 The User Account allows the User to manage the Addpaid Service.

 The Addpaid Service can be accessed by adult natural persons and legal persons.
-To sign up, any natural person wishing to use the Addpaid Service must be aged 18 or over on the date the User Account is created and not under a guardianship, administration or judicial protection arrangement.
+To sign up, any natural person wishing to use the Addpaid Service must be aged 18 or over on the date the User Account is created and have a full legal capacity.

 Natural and legal persons must fill in all mandatory fields in the sign-up form, i.e. email address, first name, last name, place and date of birth (for natural persons), a password that meets the security standards stated on the Site, postal address and telephone number and, more specifically for legal persons, corporate name, corporate form, amount of share capital, registration number on the trade and companies register, address of head office and identity of legal representative.

 These GTCSUs shall be displayed in a pop-up window so that Users can familiarise themselves with them and confirm that they accept them by clicking on the button provided for that purpose at the bottom of the window.

 An automatic email shall be sent to the email address entered by the User, including an activation code that the User must enter in the appropriate field on the Site.
 The User has 24 hours to confirm its email address.
 If it fails to do so within that period, its email address together with other information provided by the User within the sign-up form shall be deleted from Amaro’s database and the activation code shall be disabled.
 The User must then start the sign-up procedure again from the beginning if it wants to use the Addpaid Service.

 The User warrants that it has full legal capacity and that it has powers, as the case may be, to represent the legal person concerned, and that all data it provides are true and accurate.
 It undertakes to update its Addpaid profile (in the “Profile” tab accessible from the User Account) immediately in the event of changes to the data it has sent at the time of its sign-up and, as the case may be, to make those changes itself within its User Account on the Site.